How to Get Featured in the Wall Street Journal: A CMO's 2026 Playbook

 - showing no awareness of the reporter's beat

 I would also separate immediate prestige from downstream operating value.
-A team can celebrate the placement and still miss the more important question, whether the story changed citation behavior on the exact commercial queries that matter.
+A team can celebrate the placement and still miss the more important question: did the story change citation behavior on the exact commercial queries that matter?
 If it did not, the angle may have been impressive but commercially misaligned.

 That is why I like tying the placement to a before-and-after query panel.
 Check the core category prompts before the story lands, check them again a week later, then check them again a month later.
 If the answer set starts incorporating the company, spokesperson, or method introduced by the piece, the placement is doing real system work instead of just brand work.

-For a broader benchmark across ChatGPT, Perplexity, Gemini, and Claude, use the AuthorityTech visibility audit.
+For a broader benchmark across ChatGPT, Perplexity, Gemini, Google AI Mode, and Claude, use the AuthorityTech visibility audit.

 FAQ

 Q: How long does it take to get a response from a WSJ pitch?
 A: If the pitch is a fit, usually within several business days.
-Silence after a couple of weeks usually means the angle did not land.
+Silence after a couple of weeks usually means the angle did not land, the reporter is not the right fit, or the timing is wrong.

 Q: Does a WSJ placement guarantee AI citation?
-A: No, but it materially improves the odds because WSJ sits in a highly trusted citation tier.
+A: No. A WSJ placement materially improves the odds because WSJ sits in a highly trusted citation tier, but AI systems still need a clear entity, claim, and source context to retrieve.

 Q: What is the difference between WSJ news coverage and an op-ed for AI citation?
 A: News coverage usually carries stronger validation because it is independent editorial endorsement.
 Op-eds are still valuable, but they operate more through attributed perspective than through third-party validation.